Corvus.Quantum

 Technology Stack

 Corvus.Quantum is built on mature, battle-tested technologies.
-Apache Kafka provides the distributed messaging backbone with cloud deployment supported via Azure Event Hubs (Kafka-compatible).
-NTRUEncrypt and CRYSTALS-Kyber deliver quantum-resilient cryptography, QKD protocols enable physics-based key exchange, and AES-256 secures data at rest.
+Apache Kafka provides the distributed messaging backbone.
+Cloud deployment is supported via Azure Event Hubs (Kafka-compatible).
+NTRUEncrypt and CRYSTALS-Kyber deliver quantum-resilient cryptography.
+QKD protocols enable physics-based key exchange.
+AES-256 secures data at rest.
 Dedicated SDKs for Python and Java allow rapid integration into existing military and enterprise systems.

 Python & Java SDKs